zelykiro/Techdegree-05/README.md

 - To build an interactive photo gallery that filters it's contents based on user input

-- To use an external (lightbox) library to accelarate the development phase
+- To practice using an external (lightbox) library to accelarate the development phase